tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/02_type_inference.md

 The compiler understands that the lambdas `addition` and `subtraction` have a target type of `Calculation` (it's the only 'shape' that will fit the method signature of `calculate`).
 It can then use the method signature to infer the types of the lambda's parameters.
 There's only one method on the interface, so there's no ambiguity, the argument types are obviously `Integer`.

-We're going to look at lots of examples of target typing as we go on so I'm not going to say much more on this.
-Just be aware that the mechanism Java uses to achieve lots of the lambda goodness relies on improvements to type inference and this idea of a _target_ type.
+We're going to look at lots of examples of target typing so for now, just be aware that the mechanism Java uses to achieve lots of the lambda goodness relies on improvements to type inference and this idea of a _target_ type.

 ### Type parameters in method calls

 The were some situations prior to Java 8 where the compiler couldn't infer types.
-One of these was when calling methods with generics type parameters as arguments.
+One of these was when calling methods with generic type parameters as arguments.

 For example, the `Collections` class has a generified method for producing an empty list.
 It looks like this.